 You’ll need some experience of social work or social care before applying, which could be obtained through paid work, placements or volunteering.
 Personal experience such as caring for a friend or relative could also be relevant.

 You could gain relevant experience by supporting people in care homes, youth clubs, play schemes or after-school clubs, by being involved in mentoring or anti-bullying schemes, or by working with the elderly or people with a disability.

 Undergraduate and postgraduate degrees in social work

-To get onto an undergraduate social work degree in England, you’ll typically need five GCSEs including English and maths and at least two A levels with a minimum of 112 UCAS points, or an equivalent qualification such as the NVQ level 3 in health and social care.
+To get onto an undergraduate social work degree in England, you’ll typically need five GCSEs including English and maths and at least two A levels, or an equivalent qualification such as the NVQ level 3 in health and social care.
 It may help if you have studied social science subjects at A level or equivalent, or other subjects that have developed your ability to communicate.
 However, there are no standard subject requirements.
 Find out more about the skills required for social work from our advice on whether this career would suit you.

 As part of your application you’re likely to need to write a personal statement.
 Steer clear of observations such as ‘I have a passion for helping people’, and instead reflect on how your experience has helped you to develop the skills needed for social work, such as organisation, motivation and the ability to work well with others.
 Show that you have the ability to analyse situations critically and solve problems.

 Undergraduate social work degrees take three years full-time, while a postgraduate masters degree in social work usually takes two years.
-There is currently some funding available from the NHS Business Services Authority (NHSBSA) for social work students on both undergraduate and postgraduate courses.
 You can find out more about studying social work and the funding arrangements from our advice on the university route into social work.

 Registering as a social worker